 - See also: basic, unix

-- I have 25 facts about Business application language. what would you like to know? email me and let me know how I can help.
+- Have a question about Business application language not answered here?
+Email me and let me know how I can help.